 Dealing with chronic illness presents unique challenges for healthcare providers and patients alike.
-Part III of this blog series highlights the financial implications of the CCM program.
+Part III of this blog series highlights the financial implications of the CCM program for payers.

 When you consider that approximately 85% of older adults have at least one chronic health condition, 60% have at least two chronic conditions, and unnecessary emergency visits from chronically ill patients alone cost the healthcare system $8.3 billion in 2017; the potential savings that CCM can save if adopted holistically is, conservatively, in the billions of dollars every year.